Treat Your Toes Right

 For the benign tumor-like growths termed Morton’s neuroma, toe pain can be reduced by changing shoes, adding custom orthotics, or injecting corticosteroid medication.
 If that does not succeed, patients sometimes try removing the thickening tissue to allow more room for the nerve being compressed under the ligaments in the forefoot.

-To consult with an orthopedic foot and ankle surgeon about your toe pain and its possible solutions, call Baylor Orthopedic and Spine Hospital at Arlington at 855-41-ORTHO.
+To consult with an orthopedic foot and ankle surgeon about your toe pain and its possible solutions, call Baylor Scott & White Orthopedic and Spine Hospital – Arlington at 855-41-ORTHO.